 Your patient rights

-- You are entitled to receive understandable information regarding your condition and proposed treatment.
+- you have the right to receive understandable information regarding your condition and proposed treatment.
 If you do not understand something, ask for it to be explained.

 - the hospital can help you with advance medical directive questions

 You are entitled to:

 - know the names and roles of those providing care for you

 - receive information about your condition, treatment options and expectations for recovery

 - be involved in decisions and resolve disagreements about your care, treatment and services

 - be informed when something unexpected happens with your care